-Consider Digital Externals at the end of the year The school has a relatively low participation rate to date in digital external assessment (one percent in 2021).
-With the implementation of the Review of Achievement Standards, external assessment will be a digital first approach.
-It is also worth noting that the new literacy and numeracy corequisite will only be assessed digitally.
+Consider digital external examinations at the end of the year With the implementation of new achievement standards arising out of the NCEA Change programme, external assessment will be a digital first approach from 2024.
 By engaging in digital exams, the school will be able to create processes that support future assessment opportunities for students.
+Students have previously participated in digital external exams with success, and this provides some assurance in the school's digital infrastructure to manage these exams.